 Kukla's Korner Hockey

-from the Vancouver Sun,
+from Terry Jones of the Edmonton Sun,

 from Mark Whicker of the OC Register,